rogerbaiges/rogerbaiges/README.md

 # Roger Baiges Trilla

 ## 📚 About Me
-I am an ambitious Artificial Intelligence Student at Universitat Politècnica de Catalunya, BarcelonaTech, with a strong foundation in programming, machine learning, and AI algorithms.
-Leveraging my proficiency in Python, R, SQL, C++, and C, I strive to solve complex problems through innovative AI solutions.
-My academic journey is distinguished by honor distinctions in Data Analysis and AI algorithms, reflecting my dedication and passion for AI and machine learning.
+As a student of Artificial Intelligence at the Universitat Politècnica de Catalunya, I have a strong interest in applying machine learning and AI to address practical challenges.
+My curiosity motivates me to learn more about the field of AI, and I appreciate opportunities to test my skills in settings like hackathons.
+Through my studies and various projects, I have developed a solid foundation in Python, which is my strongest programming language.
+I also have experience with other languages such as R, SQL, C++, and C. This background supports my efforts to develop practical solutions within the realm of technology.

 ### 🌍 Languages
 - **Catalan:** Native